ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 [TinyCircuits](https://tinycircuits.com/) was under no obligation to do this, but they also provide [a free companion app](https://tinytv.us/TinyTV-Converter-App/) for converting video files to a format that works for the device.

-The companion app is also refreshingly direct.
+The app is also refreshingly direct.
 You:

 - Pick a video file,
 - Set the specific model of TinyTV it’ll be added to,
 - Set if you want it stretched or cropped to fit, and then
 - Set a destination to export to.

 The app is also just a tad unpolished-feeling, but that’s honestly part of the charm.
-It also has effortlessly handled all the incoming video file formats I’ve thrown at it.
+More importantly, it also has effortlessly handled all the incoming video file formats I’ve thrown at it.

 Sure, you could do all your [video processing via the command line](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#usage-and-options), but this app is the dream of UI made manifest—taking a complicated terminal command with enough variables that it [isn’t worth automating](https://www.explainxkcd.com/wiki/index.php/1319:_Automation) and instead turn it into a few clicks.